smr930/smart-brain/README.md

-# Getting Started with Create React App
+# Smart Brain App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This react app allows users to detect faces using Clarifai API.
+React.js is used for front-end, Node.js for backend with Express.js as well as PosrtgreSQL database and it's deployed to heroku.

 ## Available Scripts